 With smartphones really getting ‘smarter’ and better, we see that usage of smartphones keeps getting higher every day.
 This is a great advantage in getting quality education and schools and companies are now making their eLearning platform to be accessible by using mobile phones.
 The same study from about also reported that 67 percent of organizations are offering mLearning opportunities.

-Microlearning is a way of teaching and delivering content to learners in small amount of information.
+Microlearning is a way of teaching and delivering content to learners in small amounts of information.
 The usage of this method began as a backing for the traditional mode of learning, however, 2017 saw the surge in organizations using this mode of teaching.
-Scientist showed people can only focus on something for a maximum of 20 minutes, due to these factors 2018 will continue to see this momentum grow exponentially with more training programs using the power of microlearning.
+Scientists showed people can only focus on something for a maximum of 20 minutes, due to these factors 2018 will continue to see this momentum grow exponentially with more training programs using the power of microlearning.

 Informal learning is not a new idea.
 Innovative people in the learning and development industry have harnessed the power of this previously untapped training resource by incorporating it into eLearning.
 By offering native content and collaborative tools, organizations can provide a well-rounded approach that works better for learners.
 All interactions and ideas can be tracked and recorded for quick access later, making them even more valuable as a reference tool.